 - Pain when during flexion or bending of the arm

-Tennis elbow is a common badminton injury that can be treated in no time.
+Tennis elbow pain is a common injury in badminton that can be treated in no time.
 Professional treatment should begin with a complete analysis of the damage and history behind the amount of activity of the arm.
 Once the origin of the condition is clear, the following treatments can help recover quickly:

 - Conventional treatments like applying ice to the affected area consecutively can help reduce pain over time.